felixsch/mkcrowbar/README.md

 _NOTE:_ This example file can be found in `examples`

 ```
+# The SUSE product your want to install
+product: storage

 # example-env.yaml
 # Specify a fully qualified hostname for the admin node
 hostname: crowbar.suse.com

+# Sets the timezone if the timezone is not yet set
+timezone: Europe/Berlin

 # Specify which network interface to use for the admin network
 interface: eth1

 # network configuration for the crowbar host.
 You can set settings according to
 # the Interface Configuration Files.
 # HINT: If you want to use ipv6, you need to set NETWORKING_IPV6 in /etc/sysconfig/network